 The centerpiece that attaches the Lilly pad to the table has issues with attaching securely, and it may slip off.
 Also, the catapult feature can easily overshoot the table, so pieces can fly and get lost if your child pushes it down as far as it will go.

-- This water table lets your child practice their counting
+- Lets your child practice their counting

 - You get several play pieces included with the table

 - The lilly pad doesn’t connect properly

 - The table legs won’t stand up to wear and tear